Rated 4.9/5 by verified buyers

 • Alternate Care Sites (ACS) permitted in Chs.
 18/19 with an approved fire emergency plan and alternate construction provisions (Annex D guidance)

-CMS adoption gap: CMS still enforces the 2012 edition of NFPA 101 for Medicare/Medicaid surveys, adopted via the November 2016 final rule.
+CMS adoption gap: CMS still enforces the 2012 edition of NFPA 101 for Medicare/Medicaid surveys, adopted via the 2016 final rule (effective July 2016; surveys to the 2012 edition began November 2016).
 CMS has not adopted the 2018, 2021, or 2024 editions.
 Healthcare facilities must comply with the 2012 edition for CMS surveys, even if their state or local authority enforces a newer edition.
 This dual-compliance situation means healthcare projects often need to satisfy both the current state-adopted edition and the CMS-mandated 2012 edition.

 Means of Egress (Chapter 7)